Using packages

 The <API_ACCOUNT> doesn't have access to configuration API.

-Unable to access to the API.
+Unable to access the API.
 Please check <IP_TARGET_NODE>, scheme and port.

-The access url is not complete or invalide.
+The access URL is incomplete or invalid.
 Use the --root option to define the API URL Path.
 For example: --root monitoring.

 Your Centreon target version is invalid.
-It should be greater or equal to 23.04.
+It should be greater than or equal to 23.10.

 Go to Attach a poller to a central or a remote server.